 Annual Revenue

-Insurers use your annual turnover as a key pricing factor.
-Higher revenue typically means more client treatments and greater exposure.
-A sole-trader mobile hairdresser will pay less than a busy multi-chair salon.
+Insurers use your turnover as a primary pricing input.
+Higher revenue translates to more client treatments and correspondingly greater aggregate exposure.
+A sole-trader mobile hairdresser pays less than a busy multi-chair salon.

 👥